onyx-platform/onyx/ABS_RELEASE_NOTES.md

 - Some barrier behaviours should be definable on a per job basis, not just a peer-config basis [#619](https://github.com/onyx-platform/onyx/issues/691)
 - Improve idle strategies for peers that are not processing work.
 - Iterative computation - we do not currently provide the ability to feed segments back up the DAG (i.e. you cannot currently turn a DAG into a cyclic graph).
+- At least once data processing.
+Currently all barriers must be properly aligned from all task sources, which allows for exactly once processing at the cost of occasional latency.
+We do not yet support a mode for at least once data processing, which would improve latency at the cost of exact data processing.

 ### Plugins and Libraries